-BEESWAX I Prototype delivered on-time.
+BEESWAX II Prototype delivered on-time.
 Now available for demo!

-BEESWAX I is a working first-pass prototype model designed to proove the mathematical basis.
-Come and see us at the Woburn Abbey Garden Show on 22-23 June 2013.
+BEESWAX II is a working first-pass prototype model designed to work infield.
 See our website at: BEESWAX

 About Project BEESWAX: